sharmavaruns/PCfun/README.md

 ***NOTE 3:*** This took ***~45 minutes for 50 example complexes*** to run on my 2020 MacBook Pro with a Processor: 2 GHz Quad-Core Intel Core i5 & Memory: 16 GB 3733 MHz LPDDR4X

+***NOTE 4:*** By default PCfun looks for downloaded and unzipped data folder in your home directory of your computer.
+Otherwise, you can use the "-r" flag to direct PCfun to the downloaded directory. (e.g. "-r /Users/varunsharma/pcfun")

 ### Note: I have included three possible use cases when calling the pcfun script based on the input data set
 ### The corresponding data sets used below are in 'PCfun/Toy_Data_Input' directory within cloned PCfun repo for ease of access.
 #### - If input data set includes UniProt IDs for each subunit protein delimited by a ';' for a protein complex use the "-u" flag.